cjkenn/mimir/README.md

 ## mimir

-Small language with c-language syntax.
+Small language with c-style syntax.

 #### Building
 Building is done using make.
 The directory structure is a WIP right now, so the builds are far from perfect.
 To compile a file with mimir, run: